Anivice/Sysdarft/doc/Sysdarft.md

 Define one or more line markers.
 This directive is deprecated.
 Line markers can be auto scanned and defined without relying on this directive.
+This directive has no effect unless it is meant to serve as a pre-definition for a cross-referencing symbol for multiple files.

 #### Syntax and Example